Leadership & Executive Team

 President & Chief Executive Officer

-Prior to her time at the Smithsonian, Babcock was President and CEO of Forever Balboa, the city of San Diego’s private partner stewarding a 1,200-acre urban park.
-She also held the key senior role at the California Academy of Sciences in San Francisco as the Chief Public Engagement Officer and Roberts-Wilson Dean of Education.
-There, she directed the Morrison Planetarium and Science Visualization Studio and public-facing programs that reached over 20 million learners worldwide and secured significant philanthropic support for science education.
+For over a decade, Babcock served as the Chief Public Engagement Officer and Roberts-Wilson Dean of Education at the California Academy of Sciences in San Francisco.
+There her portfolio included the Morrison Planetarium and Science Visualization Studio, the Steinhart Aquarium, and public-facing programs that reached over 20 million learners worldwide and secured significant philanthropic support for science education.
 In Chicago, Babcock previously served as Vice President of Education and Library Collections at the Field Museum of Natural History.

 Dr. Babcock holds a PhD and MA in Cultural Anthropology from Indiana University.
 She also holds a Certificate in E-learning Design and Development from San Francisco State University, and a BA in Psychology and a BM in Music Education from Northwestern University.